 Kevin Keomanee-Dizon

-I am a Robert H. Dicke Fellow in Experimental Physics, and a Fellow of the Center for the Physics of Biological Function, at Princeton University.
+Before joining Kanvas, I was a Robert H. Dicke Fellow in Experimental Physics and Fellow of the Center for the Physics of Biological Function at Princeton University.
+I received a Ph.D. from the University of Southern California in 2021.

 Research